c-marc/countdown-reacteur/README.md

 ## Important

 Please don't use it for promotion.
-We haven't seen DOM and integration yet: I feel that would be unfair for future student, and frustrating/distracting for enrolled students who are currently fighting with `node.js` and need to focus on backend.
-And I also don't want to brag about it.
-Plus it's not finished and I'll probably make some heavy refactoring.
+We haven't seen DOM and integration yet.
+It's not finished and I'll probably make some heavy refactoring.
 It's just a small side-project I'm happy to share privately:

 - for code review and help on some things
 - for contribution